SkyeDoesThings1/WiiU-Downgrade-Guide/README.md

 # WiiU-Downgrade-Guide
-A Simple Guide to Downgrade your Nintendo Wii u
+A Simple Guide to Downgrade your Nintendo Wii U